-Joshua Dunn is a Dakota/Lakota language instructor and Language Researcher for the Wóoyake Project.
-He studied Lakȟól’iyapi at Sitting Bull College, graduated from the Dakota/Lakota Master Apprentice Program on Standing Rock in 2018, and has been studying Mnišóta Dakhóta iápi at the University of Minnesota since 2019
+Joshua Dunn is a Dakota/Lakota language instructor who studied Lakȟól’iyapi at Sitting Bull College.
+He graduated from the Dakota/Lakota Master Apprentice Program on Standing Rock in 2018, and has been studying Mnišóta Dakhóta iápi at the University of Minnesota since 2019.

 He is also a bioregional herbalist and plant medicine teacher, and has studied with Indigenous plant knowledge-keepers across Turtle Island.
 He has a Master’s degree in Indigenous Land-Based Education from the University of Saskatchewan.

 Kim Campbell has taught language pedagogy courses at Sitting Bull College for several summers.
 She earned her PhD at New York University.

 During her career at the Department of Romance Languages and Literatures at Harvard, she built up experience of creating lessons in a variety of world languages including Ojibwe, Hebrew, and Celtic.
 She is co-author of Lakȟótiya Wóglaka Po!, a Lakota textbook series.

 Michael Moore is the Director of the Native American Studies Division at Sitting Bull College, where he has taught classes in Dakota/Lakota language, history, culture, and government for many years.
 He lives in Bullhead with his family.

 Nacole Walker is Director of the Language and Culture Institute at the Standing Rock Sioux Tribe.
 She has taught many year-round courses in language, linguistics, and teaching methods at Sitting Bull College.